 Am I right?

 Unlike what some bloggers are saying out there, you won’t get high quality products using the wrong equipment.
-If you want to do things properly, forget stick blenders and kitchen scales.
+If you want to do things properly, forget stick blenders, mini mixers, and kitchen scales.

 LUISA'S TIP: from a business point of view, consider working with a contract manufacturer if you're not sure you'll be able to fulfill all the orders by manufacturing yourself.
 This is especially true for people who also have another job and don't feel quite ready to leave it.